wallneradam/docker-mariadb-alpine/README.md

 - /opt/mariadb/pre-init.d : All .sh scripts in this directory will be executed before 1st time initialization (database creation)
 - /opt/mariadb/post-init.d : All .sh scripts in this directory will be executed after 1st time initialization (database creation)
 - /opt/mariadb/pre-exec.d : All .sh scripts in this directory will be executed before every start of MariaDB server

+## Notes

+- No TokuDB is compiled because it has GLIBC dependencies
+- It has OQGraph storage engine as well for graph computing